ONTAP 9

 Mixed version ONTAP clusters

 A mixed version ONTAP cluster consists of nodes running two different major ONTAP releases for a limited time.
 For example, if a cluster currently consists of nodes running ONTAP 9.8 and 9.12.1, the cluster is a mixed version cluster.
 Similarly, a cluster in which nodes are running ONTAP 9.9.1 and 9.13.1 would be a mixed version cluster.
-Fujitsu supports mixed version ONTAP clusters for limited periods of time and in specific scenarios.
+Technical supports mixed version ONTAP clusters for limited periods of time and in specific scenarios.

 The following are the most common scenarios in which an ONTAP cluster will be in a mixed version state: